Back to news

 Real-World Results

-MetaGPT takes a one-line requirement and turns out a PRD, design, tasks, and code, and it's been used for a range of project types (MetaGPT GitHub):
+MetaGPT takes a one-line requirement and turns out a PRD, design, tasks, and code, and it's been used for a range of project types (MetaGPT GitHub (opens in a new tab)):

 • CRUD applications: Full-stack web apps with databases, APIs, and frontends